MadGutsBot/Portfolio-Test-Repo/README.md

 # Example
-Example repository, used for testing
+Example repository, used for testing.